pybricks/pybricks-code/CONTRIBUTING.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-If you default browser is not compatible (i.e. not chromium), create a file `.env.local` in the root directory with the full path to the browser:
+If your default browser is not compatible (i.e. not chromium), create a file `.env.local` in the root directory with the full path to the browser:

     BROWSER=<path-to-chromium>